AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android BOM 2.0.0

 * Align the major version to match the current major version of the MobileCore extension for Android.
-Refer [Major Version Alignment](../resources/major-version-alignment.md).
+Please refer to the [major version alignment document](../resources/major-version-alignment.md).
 * This BOM ([Bill of Materials](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom/2.0.0)) release includes changes to the following Android extensions.

 <Accordion>